fetchrobotics/docs/source/safety.rst

  - Be aware of the location of emergency exits and ensure that the robots cannot block them.
  - Do not operate the robots outdoors.

-* **The Fetch & Freight covers are flame-retardant**.
+* **The Fetch and Freight covers are flame-retardant**.
 However keep the robots away from open flames.
 Never use the robots around stoves or ovens.

 \